-Joanna Naples-Mitchell (@joanna_nm) is a human rights lawyer and the U.S. Researcher at Physicians for Human Rights, where she documents abuses against asylum seekers and immigrants in the United States and the U.S.-Mexico border region.
+Joanna Naples-Mitchell (@joanna_nm) is a human rights lawyer and the U.S. Researcher at Physicians for Human Rights, where she documents human rights violations in the United States, with a focus on asylum, immigration, and police violence.

 She previously worked as a fellow at Human Rights Watch, where she produced a report on lead contamination and children’s rights in Zambia and published research on U.S. condolence payments for civilian casualties.